73 Fun and Creative DIY Father's Day Gifts for 2026

 Take family movie nights up a notch by creating a rustic popcorn sampler for a simple DIY Father’s Day gift idea.
 Neatly arrange a basket full of all the supplies he needs for some gourmet popcorn.

-Raw kernels, popping oil and mix up a few different spice mixes to flavor it in mini mason jars.
+Raw kernels, popping oil and a few different spice mixes to flavor it in mini mason jars are all this DIY Father's Day gift from kids requires.
 He can go the sweet route with cinnamon sugar, or savory with parmesan cheese and rosemary.

 Last-Minute DIY Father’s Day Gift Ideas